Pkrysinski/weather-dashboard-app/README.md

 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history
 >Search history now stores in local storage.
->TODO: Retrieve from local storage, return results to a list.
-These must be click-able buttons, so that the content can be passed to the submitWeatherSearch() function to re-search for that city name.
+>History now retrieves from local storage, return results to a list.
+These is click-able with list elements, so that the content can be passed to the submitWeatherSearch() function to re-search for that city name and essentially refresh the page.

 - - - - -
 WHEN I view current weather conditions for that city